Luis Juez: Early life and career

 Luis Juez was born in Córdoba, Argentina, to Adela Losada, the daughter of Spanish Argentine immigrants from A Coruña, and Gabriel Juez, the son of Arab Argentine immigrants from Syria.
 Encouraged by his father, a former Army officer, Juez studied at the General Paz Military Lyceum, though he ultimately opted against a military career, and enrolled at the National University of Córdoba.
 Juez, whose father had been jailed by the dictatorship that overthrew President Juan Perón in 1955, was active in the Peronist Youth, earning a juris doctor in 1985.
 He married the former Victoria Corte in 1992, and they had four children.

 He was appointed to the Provincial Legislature in 1994 to fill a vacancy, and in 1995, was elected on a party list headed by fellow Peronist José Manuel de la Sota.
 The body's approval of a bill to raise legislators' salaries amid a recession led to his resignation within a year, however.
 He ran for the office of Mayor of Córdoba in 1998; but he was defeated in the Justicialist Party primaries by Germán Kammerath, who had received de la Sota's endorsement.
 De la Sota was elected Governor in 1999, and Juez was appointed Director of the Highway Bureau.

 Governor de la Sota named Juez Director of the Corruption Prosecution Office in 2000.
 The appointment proved contentious, however, when the director uncovered evidence of racketeering by, among others, Mayor Kammerath, Public Works Minister Carlos Caserio, and the governor's Chief of Staff (and wife), Olga Ruitort.
 Lacking support from the governor, Juez resigned on 10 October 2002.
 His alliance with de la Sota ended, though the latter recognized their 20-year friendship by allowing Juez to step down without formally accepting a resignation, which left Juez's health benefits intact; Juez's youngest daughter had been born premature, and required six months' hospitalization.

 Juez left the Justicialist Party and established the Partido Nuevo (New Party).
 He was elected Mayor of Córdoba in 2003, defeating Governor de la Sota's nominee, Alfredo Keegan, by 30 points.
 Juez became a leading figure in the "transversal" trend among key center-left elected officials who, without belonging to the Front for Victory of President Néstor Kirchner, became his allies.
-Juez expanded numerous city services, though by the end of his tenure, the municipal workforce had doubled, absorbing 74% of the city's us$500 million annual budget.
+During his tenure as mayor, he expanded numerous city services, though by the end of his term the municipal workforce had doubled, absorbing 74% of the city's US$500 million annual budget.
+Among the appointments made during his administration was that of Juan Carlos Rabbat, a former mayoral candidate who had won a seat on the Córdoba city council in the 2003 municipal elections, whom Juez appointed in 2005 as Secretary of International Relations and International Cooperation of the municipal government.